 In Excel, you might occasionally need to reverse the order of data, which means reversing the data order from left to right in a horizontal dataset and also inverting data upside down in a vertical dataset.
 There are various easy ways in Excel to do so.
 In this article, we are going to see some useful methods to reverse the order of data in Excel.

-4 Useful Methods to Reverse Order of Data in Excel
+How to Reverse Order of Data in Excel: 4 Useful Methods

 Here, we will learn 4 useful methods to reverse the order of data in Excel.
 For this, we have used 2 types of datasets in Excel; one is for horizontally and the other one is for vertically reversing the data order that contains the Categories and Quantities of some Products.